Pyrite

 Pyrite is usually found associated with other sulfides or oxides in quartz veins, sedimentary rock, and metamorphic rock, as well as in coal beds and as a replacement mineral in fossils, but has also been identified in the sclerites of scaly-foot gastropods.
-Despite being nicknamed "fool's gold", pyrite is sometimes found in association with small quantities of gold.
-A substantial proportion of the gold is "invisible gold" incorporated into the pyrite.
-It has been suggested that the presence of both gold and arsenic is a case of coupled substitution but as of 1997 the chemical state of the gold remained controversial.
+Despite being nicknamed "fool's gold", pyrite is sometimes found in association with small quantities of actual gold.
+A substantial proportion of this is "invisible gold" incorporated into the pyrite.
+It has been suggested that the presence of both gold and arsenic is a case of coupled substitution.
+However, as of 1997, the chemical state of the gold remained controversial.

+Etymology

+The name pyrite is derived from the Greek πυρίτης λίθος (pyritēs lithos), 'stone or mineral which strikes fire', in turn from πῦρ (pŷr), 'fire'.
+In ancient Roman times, this name was applied to several types of stone that would create sparks when struck against steel; Pliny the Elder described one of them as being brassy, almost certainly a reference to what is now called pyrite.
+By Georgius Agricola's time, c.
+1550, the term had become a generic term for all of the sulfide minerals.